Gaurav0/InfiniteGraffitiWall/docs/source/pythonunittests.rst

 Python Unittests
 ================

+| Assure that the user is logged in
+| There is no way of mocking the user servise
+| As the system that google app engine provides does not work

-activates the testbed (Used for creating face DB and blobstore) Swaps the fake systems in for the real systems
+| activates the testbed (Used for creating face DB and blobstore)
+| Swaps the fake systems in for the real systems
-Should make this only work offline
+| Should make this only work offline
-Initializes the fake blobstore and datastore
+| Initializes the fake blobstore and datastore

 Main Page Unit
 --------------